-Install Louvre Museum’s self-guided tour app
+1. Use Louvre Museum’s app

-You can download Louvre Museum’s app on your mobile and navigate your own path.
+Download Louvre Museum’s app on your mobile and navigate your own path.

-The app is available in English, French, Spanish, German, Italian, Korean and Japanese.
+And it is available in English, French, Spanish, German, Italian, Korean and Japanese.

 If you don’t mind spending 5 Euros per person, we recommend you buy the multimedia guide to complement your Louvre Museum ticket.